nathpaiva/users-list/README.md

 3. When I click on a tile in the Users tab, the tile you clicked on should highlight (tile background can just be yellow instead of gray) and the Selected User tab should show a more detailed profile of that user that looks like `./mocks/selected-user/mock.png`.
 Do your best to match the font, but any will do.

 4. Both views should be mobile friendly and show us examples of responsive design.
 There is not a specific mock for this and you may use your discretion on what is mobile friendly.

-## Submission

-- remove the node_modules folder
-- zip up the project folder and please send it back to the recruiter

-# Nath's notes:

-- I opted to upgrades the React and also added the Typescript, so I could have a better environment to code.
-- As I know T2 use emotionJs, so I added this dependency to create the application.
-- I didn't have enoughs time to add tests :( I'm really sorry about that, but I'd like to invite you to check this repo [quiz](https://github.com/nathpaiva/quiz) that I have some test examples, but definitely now a days I have more understood and knowledge related to tests and code.

 ## Project Architecture